Lorentz-equivariant flow with four delays of neutral type: Forward propagation of velocity discontinuities

-For initial data belonging to $\hat{C}^2(\mathbb{R})$, the integration must proceed piecewise; as outlined in \S \ref{Basic}-\ref{weisec} and explained in the caption of Fig. \ref{figODE}, one must halt the forward integration at each breaking point in order to satisfy the \textbf{four} continuity conditions, i.e., (\ref{WE1}) and (\ref{WE2}).
-We start by showing that only the continuity of the vector part, Eq. (\ref{WE1}), is sufficient to propagate the velocity discontinuity of each particle.
-Notice that (\ref{WE1}) involves \textbf{three} velocity vectors, i.e., $\mathbf{v}_\mathsmaller{i}$, $\mathbf{v}_\mathsmaller{k}$ and $\mathbf{v}_\mathsmaller{j}$, which allows one to consider $\mathbf{v}_\mathsmaller{i}$ and $\mathbf{v}_\mathsmaller{k}$ as independent variables and solve (\ref{WE1}) for the most advanced velocity $\mathbf{v}_\mathsmaller{j}$.
-The former inversion can be performed only inside proper domains, as we explain in the next three Lemmas.
+Because the equations of motion (\ref{Singular_equation_aj}) and the Weierstrass-Erdmann conditions (\ref{WE1}) and (\ref{WE2}) are time-reversible, the method of steps can be carried either forward or \textbf{backward}.
+The forward and the backward iteration of the method of steps are illustrated in Fig. \ref{figODE} and we henceforth restrict to full-swing segment pairs that can be continued in either the backward or the forward direction \textbf{at least once}.
+For segments belonging to { $\hat{C}^2(\mathbb{R})$}, the method of steps proceeds piecewise; Fig. \ref{figODE} illustrates a generic breaking point defined by a pair of velocity discontinuities in lightcone at times { $(t_\mathsmaller{i}=b_{es},t_\mathsmaller{k}=b_{ps})$} respectively on the electronic and on the protonic trajectories.
+At the breaking point we must halt the forward integration to try and see \textbf{if} the four continuity conditions (\ref{WE1}) and (\ref{WE2}) are satisfied.
+We start by showing that the continuity of (\ref{WE1}) is sufficient to propagate the velocity of each particle across the breaking point.
+Notice that (\ref{WE1}) involves \textbf{three} velocity vectors, { $\mathbf{v}_\mathsmaller{i}$}, { $\mathbf{v}_\mathsmaller{k}$} and { $\mathbf{v}_\mathsmaller{j}$}, which allows one to consider { $\mathbf{v}_\mathsmaller{i}$} and { $\mathbf{v}_\mathsmaller{k}$} as given by the initial segment and solve (\ref{WE1}) for the most advanced velocity { $\mathbf{v}_\mathsmaller{j}$} falling on the iterated segment.
+The \textit{a priori} velocity { $\mathbf{v}_\mathsmaller{j}$} turns out to be subluminal on both sides of the breaking point when { $\mathbf{v}_\mathsmaller{i}$} and { $\mathbf{v}_\mathsmaller{k}$} are inside proper domains, as explained in the following.